d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 $$P(X\in(a, b]) = \int _ {a}^{b} p(x) \; dx.$$
 :eqlabel:`eq_pdf_int_int`

-In :numref:`sec_distributions` we will see a number of common distributions, but let us continue working in the abstract.
+In :numref:`sec_distributions` we will see a number of common distributions, but let's continue working in the abstract.

 ### Cumulative Distribution Functions